jindrichmynarz/dissertation/parts/offline_evaluation.md

 We evaluated these properties separately, without weighting, to determine their predictive powers.
 Evaluation results of matchmakers based on the four considered properties are given in the [@tbl:properties-evaluation].
 The best-performing property is the `pc:mainObject`.
-Its HR@k grows logarithmically with $k$ [@fig:cumulative-hr], starting at 7 % chance of finding the contact's winner as the first hit.
+As the [@fig:cumulative-hr] illustrates, its HR@k grows logarithmically with $k$, starting at 7 % chance of finding the contact's winner as the first hit.
 We chose this property as our baseline that we tried to improve further on.
 The others achieved worse results.
 While the `pc:additionalObject` better covers the long tail, its prediction coverage is low because it is able to produce matches only for the few contracts that are described with this property.